-There are a variety of methodological frameworks for performing statistical inference, e.g., performing estimation and evaluating hypotheses; here we are concerned with the Bayesian formalism.
-In the Bayesian setting, queries about structure in data are framed as interrogations of the posterior distribution over parameters, missing data, and other unknowns; these unobserved quantities are treated as random variables.
-By conditioning on the data, the Bayesian hopes to not only perform point estimation, but also to understand the uncertainties associated with those estimates.
+There are a variety of methodological frameworks for statistical inference; here we are concerned with the Bayesian formalism.
+In the Bayesian setting, inference queries are framed as interrogations of a posterior distribution over parameters, missing data, and other unknowns.
+By treating these unobserved quantities as random variables and conditioning on observed data, the Bayesian aims to make inferences and quantify uncertainty in a way that can coherently incorporate new data and other sources of information.